cran-task-views/Epidemiology/Epidemiology.md

 - `r pkg("incidence2", priority = "core")`: Provides functions and classes to compute, handle and visualize incidence from dated events.
-Improves the original `r pkg("incidence")` package in many ways: full flexibility in time intervals used, allows multiple stratifications, and is fully compatible with `r pkg("dplyr")` and other tidyverse tools.
+Improves the original `r pkg("incidence")` package in many ways: full flexibility in time intervals used, allows multiple stratifications, and is fully compatible with [dplyr](https://cran.r-project.org/packages=dplyr) and other tidyverse tools.
   [RECON](https://www.repidemicsconsortium.org/) package.
 - `r pkg("i2extras")`: Provides functions to work with 'incidence2' objects, including a simplified interface for trend fitting, estimation of growth